DeikeLab/collective-bubbles/README.md

 # Collective Bubbles Statistics
 Framework to simulate surface bubbles, and study their statistics as a function of a reduced number of parameters (production rate, mean lifetime, merging efficiency, etc).

+## Note before you start
+The code is intended to be very modular, to try different parameterizations, models, equations.
+Just write your own bubbles merging/popping/creation function(s), and plug it in this general framework.

 ## Code organization
 ### Simulation
 Base classes and advancing scheme are coded in [`classes`](cobubbles/classes.py).